dotswg/dots-architecture/draft-ietf-dots-architecture.md

     +---------------+                                 +---------------+
 ~~~~~
 {: #fig-interfaces title="DOTS Interfaces"}

-The DOTS client may be provided with a list of DOTS servers, each associated
-with one or more IP addresses.
-These addresses may or may not be of the same
-address family.
-The DOTS client establishes one or more sessions by connecting
-to the provided DOTS server addresses.

 The primary purpose of the signal channel is for a DOTS client to ask a
 DOTS server for help in mitigating an attack, and for the DOTS server to inform